Do you want to know more about Parkinson's? PDF's materials provide information about symptoms, medications, resources & more.

 For more information or to order promotional postcards for your office or hospital, please contact us at (800) 457-6676 or firstname.lastname@example.org.

 The course is presented by the Parkinson's Disease Foundation in collaboration with American Parkinson Disease Association, American Physical Therapy Association and Visiting Nurse Service of New York.
 This course is made possible with the support of Kenneth M. and Susan Granat Weil in honor of John and Joan Haine, the Edmond J. Safra Foundation and the American Physical Therapy Association and with in-kind support from Rusk Rehabilitation at NYU Langone Medical Center.

 If you are a professional working in Parkinson's research, consider pairing up with PDF’s network of Research Advocates.
-PDF's Parkinson's Advocates in Research (PAIR) program now boasts more than 100 advocates around the country who are trained in Parkinson's science and the clinical research process.
+The Parkinson's Advocates in Research (PAIR) program now boasts more than 200 trained lay advocates.

 Here are some print resources developed with you and your patients in mind - often by a health professional in your field.
 Please contact us to suggest other resources or to give us feedback.
 For a listing of the fact sheets mentioned below, plus others, visit www.pdf.org/en/factsheets.

 - Visit the online version of PDF's Parkinson's Disease Resource List to find resources in your topic area.
 See www.pdf.org/en/resourcelist to search by topic.

 - Search the Parkinson's Disease Resource List Online (PT)

 - Search the Parkinson's Disease Resource List Online (Exercise)